BVOC emissions, synthesis, storages, stem VOC's

 Tree ecophysiology, hydraulic conductance, root systems, drought stress

 I am now focusing on the hydraulic conductance of the Scots pine root system, especially effects of the root length on hydraulic properties.
 In addition, i will cover the implication of hydraulic conductance of the root systems for the distribution of soil water and modeling draught.

 In my thesis, I study the methane emissions of a boreal forest, focusing on the role of vegetation.
 The aim of my research is to reveal the biological sources of methane and identify methanogenic microbes in the soil and vegetation.
 Chamber measurements are the principal method in use.

-Nitrogen cycling in boreal forests, gas exchange between forests and the atmosphere
+Nitrogen cycling in boreal forests, open science

 O3 and NOx interactions with foliage